nextauthjs/next-auth/www/docs/getting-started/example.md

     }),
   ],

-  // database is optional, but required to persist accounts in a database
+  // A database is optional, but required to persist accounts in a database
   database: process.env.DATABASE_URL,

-  // control who can sign in - allows access control even without a database
-  allowSignin: async (user, account) => { return true }
 }

 export default (req, res) => NextAuth(req, res, options)